Book: USAFFE by Poweleit, Alvin C., M.D., Major, U.S. Army Medical Corps (Ret.)

 manila-destroyed_BEEDECDB439941299102A50AD8060A5C

 The Americans destroyed Manila in 1945 By Ricardo C. Morales Courtesy of: http://www.rappler.com/newsbreak/iq/82850-americans-destroyed-manila-1945 If the carnage of Manila in 1945 did not happen, we would have had a very different Philippines today.
 Our momentum ran out and the other nations in Asia eventually surpassed it.
 DESTROYED.
 Photo shows the destruction at Intramuros after the Battle of Manila.
 Photo from the US Army/Wikimedia Commons MANILA, Philippines – It was mainly the United States' casualty-avoidance policy that resulted in unrestrained and indiscriminate application of overwhelming firepower by forces under MacArthur, which caused the utter devastation of Manila and the loss of 100,000 Filipino lives in 1945.
 The Japanese forces, certainly capable of unequalled brutality and barbarism themselves, also contributed to the outcome, but could not have inflicted the same level of deaths and destruction.
 This cataclysmic event was a turning point in the development of Filipino society and its effects are more evident today, 70 years after.
 The figure of 100,000 civilian deaths is a conservative estimate.
 Some sources cite as high as 240,000.
 The atomic bombing of Hiroshima and Nagasaki onlykilled 70,000 and 40,000, respectively.
 The firebombing of Dresden killed 25,000.
 Only the the rape of Nanking in 1937, where Japanese troops murdered 300,000 civilians, eclipses the destruction of Manila which some historians call one of the tragedies of WW2.
 The immediate U S objectives in Luzon in early 1945 was to rescue the POWs in Cabanatuan and the internees at the University of Santo Tomas.
 Once these were achieved, the Americans turned their attention to Manila and this time, it appeared, avoiding civilian casualties was no longer a concern.
 In the liberation of the internees, the Japanese custodial force of 150 were allowed to leave under a flag of truce.
 That was the only time the Americans attempted to negotiate with the enemy.
 Not that it would have been easy.
 The city of one million inhabitants was defended by a fanatical, death-seeking naval officer who had his previous command torpedoed under him in the Guadalcanal campaign.
 He was, quite literally, dying for payback.
 WEAPON.
 The US Army 240mm howitzer was used in action during the battle of Manila.
 Photo from Wikimedia Commons Armando Ang, in The Brutal Holocaust writes: "According to reliable evidence gathered from prisoners of war, military personnel, Philippine officials and civilians, and Japanese documents, the rape of Manila was not a random act of melee, mayhem and wanton destruction but an act of coldly planned atrocities by the Japanese high command from Tokyo."
 Even if this were true, it would have been physically impossible to carry out.
 The Japanese forces in Manila numbered 17,000.
 Approaching the city from north and south were 35,000 US troops supported by a few thousand Filipino guerillas.
 Knowing the impending battle they faced, the Japanese would have been intent on saving precious ammunition.
 Relentless attack Manual methods of execution like beheading, bayonetting and mass incineration were slow and inefficient.
 The battle took a month – from February 3 to March 3, 1945.
 Unlike in Nanking (which took place over 6 weeks) where the 50,000 Japanese troops had complete control of the city, in Manila they were under relentless attack by U S troops and Filipino guerillas.
 Parsons (2008) writes that “The Yanks were using portable howitzers, whereas the Japanese were using bigger guns from all land-based compass points around the city.”
 This is not accurate.
 The Americans had bigger guns and more of it.
 Portable, yes, but also much bigger.
 They trundled up their behemoth 240 mm howitzers, “the most powerful weapon deployed by US field artillery units during World War II,” versus the heaviest Japanese field piece ever deployed, the 150 mm Type 38, a 1905 design manufactured under license from Krupp.
 The latter were used in 1942 in the Bataan campaign but there is no record of their use in Manila.
 Furthermore, to deploy artillery pieces from “all points around the city” pointing inwards would render these guns vulnerable to piece-meal attacks by guerillas or US forces and such an artillery deployment would have been difficult to direct and control.
 One statistic that blunts the argument of Japanese responsibility is the low number of US deaths.
 In the Battle of Manila, “.. which culminated in a terrible bloodbath and total devastation of the city… was the scene of the worst urban fighting in the Pacific theater,” the Americans suffered their lowest casualty ratio ever – 1,010 killed out of a total force of 35,000, or less than 3%.
-Parsons argues further that the high casualty figures could have been part of a deliberate pre-negotiation ploy by the Japanese to discourage an American invasion of Japan, “that … [Read more...]
+Parsons argues further that the high casualty figures could have been part of a deliberate pre-negotiation ploy by the Japanese to discourage an American invasion of Japan, “that the invasion of Japan could … [Read more...]

 1945: The Rape of Manila By: Joan Orendain, Philippine Daily Inquirer